ponlawat-w/mn3-manual/2-docker-deploy.md

 This step requires a built Docker image of MoodlenNet 3.
 This can either be locally-built image from [step 1](./1-create-docker-image.md) or use the already-build image name [`ponlawatw/moodlenet:3-20230114`](https://hub.docker.com/repository/docker/ponlawatw/moodlenet/general) from Docker Hub registry.

-This step is an alternative of [step 3 Docker compose](./3-docker-compose.md).
-If this step is chosen, it is not necessary to do the other one.

 ---

 > ※ These steps might need to be superuser.
 Use command `$ su` to switch to super user, or start every command with `sudo`.